SuryaTanukuT/FullStackInterviewPrep/React/State/Global.md

 - No polyfills required for React Context or Redux.
 - Use **Babel** if you need to transpile JSX and modern syntax for older environments.

----

-Let me know if you want a comparison between **Local vs Global state**, **Redux vs Context**, or a visual diagram of how Context flows!